Frequently Asked Questions

 While the Alberta Health Care Insurance Plan (AHCIP) does provide coverage for medical physician services and consultations, it does not cover the expenses associated with device assessments or single-use items, such as disposable mouthpiece filters.

-No, you don’t have to enroll in the Enhanced Weight Wellness Program.
-It’s important to note that while opting out of the program won’t impact the standard of care you receive, certain assessments such as body composition analysis and metabolic testing won’t be available.
-In such cases, we will use approximate estimates like BMI and the Mifflin-St Jeor equation.
+It’s important to note that while opting out of the program won’t impact the standard of care you receive, certain assessments such as Metabolic Testing and Body Composition Analysis won’t be provided.
+In such cases, we will use approximate estimates like BMI and the Harris-Benedict equation.

 What is the cost of the Enhanced Weight Wellness Program?

-The program costs $365 for a duration of 1 year, commencing from the date of the initial consultation.
+The program costs $400 for a duration of 1 year, commencing from the date of the initial consultation.
 This fee encompasses the following services:

 Is the fee for the Enhanced Weight Wellness Program refundable?